Sriramm-15/DBMS_Queries/README.md

                    FROM Sailors S2)
 ```

-Q19 Find the names of sailors who are older than the oldest sailor with a rating of 10.
+Q19 b) Find the names of sailors who are older than the oldest sailor with a rating of 10.

 ```sql
 SELECT S.sname